 As a pet parent, it’s important to recognize the signs and symptoms of common dog diseases.
-Recognizing the symptoms early and seeking veterinary help as soon as possible can save your dog’s life.
+Recognizing the symptoms early and seeking veterinary help as soon as possible can protect the community and even save your dog’s life.
 Here is the ultimate guide about common dog diseases and parasites that can impact your dog.

-Kennel cough is a common respiratory dog disease and is transmitted dog to dog through airborne droplets.
+CIRDC, more commonly known as Kennel Cough, is a common illness that is transmitted dog to dog through airborne droplets.

-Symptoms: The main symptom of kennel cough is a persistent, forceful cough.
+Symptoms: The main symptom of CIRDC is a persistent, forceful cough.
 It often sounds like a “honking” noise.
-Some dogs with kennel cough may show other symptoms of illness, including sneezing, a runny nose, or eye discharge.
+Some dogs may show other symptoms of illness, including sneezing, a runny nose, or eye discharge.

 Incubation Period: Ranges from 2 to 14 days